Trencsén, Kingdom of Hungary, currently Trenčín, Hungary — September 7, 1806

 His father was Ferenc Burg, his mother was Helena Pettko, and he had fifteen siblings.
-He completed his secondary education at the Piarist Gymnasium in Trenčín.
+He completed his secondary education at the Piarist High School in Trenčín.
 He was ordained a priest on September 10, 1829.

-In 1838, he left his post and announced his intention to resign from the priesthood and convert to the Reformed Church, which caused a national scandal.
+In 1838, he left his post and announced his intention to leave the priesthood and convert to the Reformed Church, which caused a national scandal.

 Two years later, he repented and announced that, as an act of penance, he would go to the United States as a missionary.
 He arrived in New York, NY, on the ship Z Ring on October 19, 1841.